venugopala08/6-days-devops/Day5/day5.md

 snap install kubectl --classic

-aws eks update-kubeconfig --name sameeksha-cluster --region ap-south-1
+aws eks update-kubeconfig --name sinchana-cluster --region ap-south-1

 kubectl get nodes (to get list of nodes)(there should be 3 since we mentioned earlier as 3)